 The big drop in rate at the 2000 level is due almost entirely to the $40 credit that kicks in at 2000 kWh for the month.
 Fall 1 kWh short and your bill along with your electricity rate jumps.

-There’s More to Know About Abilene Than Just Electricity Plans
+There’s More to Know About Abilene Than Just Light Companies and Electricity Plans

 Abilene is a part of what is colloquially called the Texas Midwest–an expanse of land comprised of 22 neighboring counties.
 And because of its geographical location and near proximity to the Texas and Pacific Railroads, Abilene was strategically formed as an important hub for shipping cattle.
 It was founded in 1881.
 After its great economic success and robust commercial infrastructure, it became the seat of Taylor county.